 - To enhance awareness and improve access to non-partial information of residential and commercial clients concerning energy efficiency of targeted appliances, including market monitoring, an internet-based information clearinghouse, consumer awareness campaigns and training of sales personnel.

-You can find the UNDP Project Document ‘Standards and Labels for the Promotion of Energy Efficiency in Russia‘ on the website of the Global Environment Facility (GEF) and further information on the website of UNDP Russian Federation and on the website of the project.
+You can find the UNDP Project Document ‘Standards and Labels for the Promotion of Energy Efficiency in Russia‘ on the website of the Global Environment Facility (GEF) and further information on the website of UNDP Russian Federation.